urgdog/urg.systems/thonks/new-home.md

 true but urg will let it slide. this time.)
 Unused phone wiring = secret conduit for pulling new wire! very nice.
 - WiFi coverage, is it shit?
-Do u have bricks in ur walls? is bad for wifi. not much 2 do but run new wires -but thats easy. but not with bricks in walls. ull figure it out.
+Do u have bricks in ur walls? is bad for wifi. not much to do but run new wires -but thats easy. but not with bricks in walls. ull figure it out.
 - IoT stuff?
 Thermostats and smart robots?
 Probably set up some VLANs if you want to be a secure and safe shaman.
 Protect your cave!
 Urg knows some people don't care